The Monsanto Dance Education Residency Program

 Dance Career Award Program

 Dance St. Louis is proud to announce the winners of its 2016-17 Dance Career Awards.
 The winners are selected from hundreds of area students participating in Dance St. Louis’ Monsanto Dance Education Residency Program during the fall.
-They will be presented their awards onstage at the Touhill Performing Arts Center prior Dance St. Louis’ presentation of Romeo & Juliet starring Grand Rapids Ballet on Saturday, November 5 at 8 p.m.
+The five winners were presented their awards onstage at the Touhill Performing Arts Center on November 5 prior to Dance St. Louis’ presentation of Romeo & Juliet starring Grand Rapids Ballet.

 This year’s award winners are: